 1. The sensors

-Depending on what you want to monitor, we offer sensors that are either built into our underwater cameras or are free-standing for use in or outside the cages.
+Depending on what you want to monitor, we offer sensors that are either built into our underwater cameras or are free-standing for use in or outside the pens.
 These can be single sensors or multisensors / sensor stations.

 - Sea current (magnitude and direction)